Have you ever been asked the best way on “How to clean leaves on houseplants?”

 In south Florida many nurseries have high concentrations of calcium in their water.
 When the plants are watered overhead and water dries quickly, a white residue sometimes remains.

 Growers try to clean the foliage but are not always successful.
-This is why sometimes plants arrive with a noticeable “white stuff” on the leaves.
+This is why sometimes indoor plants arrive with a noticeable “white stuff” on the leaves.

-Cleaning Plant Leaves – Keeping Houseplants Free of Dust
+How To Clean Plant Leaves – Keeping Houseplants Free of Dust